 3: Are You Self-Employed?

-Self-employment is at a 15 year high right now – one of the many workforce changes to result from the pandemic.
-While a corporate payroll department will ensure you are withholding taxes from each paycheck to avoid a big IRS bill in April, you’re on your own if you’re self-employed.
-Make sure you have money set aside when the time comes to file your taxes, or try paying quarterly to ease the burden.
+Self-employment is at a 15-year high right now – one of the many workforce changes to result from the pandemic.
+While a corporate payroll department will ensure you withhold taxes from each paycheck to avoid a big IRS bill in April, you’re on your own if you’re self-employed.
+Make sure you have money set aside when the time comes to file your taxes or try paying quarterly to ease the burden.
 FYI – the IRS may pose penalties if you try to pay it all at the end of the year.

 4: Remote Work Benefits